n1ckfg/KinectToVideo/README.md

 # KinectToVideo
 ### Nick Fox-Gieg | fox-gieg.com
-This is a Processing app that records Holoflix format RGBD videos in the ProRes codec.
-It uses ffmpeg and the SimpleOpenNI library for maximum compatibility--it supports the Kinect v2, Kinect v1, and the Kinect v1 clones on OS X. It should also work with Kinect v1 on Windows, and with the Kinect v1 clones on some Windows systems with compatible USB hardware.
+This is a Processing app that records Holoflix format RGBD videos to mp4 or ProRes.
+It uses ffmpeg and the SimpleOpenNI library for maximum compatibility--the compiled binary supports Kinect v1 and clones on both OS X and Windows.
+(Newer Windows systems without a USB2 port may not work with some clones.)
+The source also includes examples for Kinect v2.

 ### Controls
 Press space to start/stop recording--that's it.
 The settings.json file also contains the ffmpeg, settings if you'd like to experiment with recording to different codecs.

-### OS X SETUP
+### OS X SETUP for Kinect v1 (1414)
-(Tested with Kinect v1 (1414), Asus Xtion, PrimeSense Carmine.)
-OS X setup requires some Terminal fiddling, but when you're done you can talk to the Kinect v1, the Kinect v1 clones, and also the Kinect v2 if you complete the extra setup steps.
 <ol>
 <li>
 	Java apps now need to be approved in the Terminal on OS X. Cd to the application directory and type:<br>